 According to California Civil Code 1714(a): “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person…”

 The above information is absolutely crucial for anyone who is thinking about bringing forth a premises liability claim.
 People sustain injuries every year in Irvine because of hazardous conditions that a property owner could or should have prevented.
 Many of these accidents will fortunately only result in minor injuries, such as soft tissue damage.
 But many incidents have the potential to cause serious injuries or death.

 These types of incidents cover a variety of circumstances, yet slip and falls are the most common type of premises liability accident.
-More than one million emergency room visits every year are caused by slip and falls, and many of these accidents are caused when a negligent property owner failed to correct a known hazard.
+More than one million emergency room visits every year are caused by slip and falls, and many of these accidents involve a negligent property owner who fails to correct a known hazard.

-According to information courtesy of the National Floor Safety Institute (NFSI), bone fractures are commonly seen in about 5% of all slip and falls.
+According to information courtesy of the National Floor Safety Institute (NFSI), bone fractures are commonly seen in about 5 percent of all slip and falls.
 Slip and falls are especially dangerous for elderly victims who routinely fracture their hips in these largely preventable accidents.
-Very severe slip and falls can also cause a concussion or a serious brain injury.
+Severe slip and falls can also cause a concussion or a serious brain injury.

 Any individual who was hurt on another person’s property can typically file a premises liability claim for damages against the person or company who owns, leases, occupies, or controls the property.